codepath/android_guides/Getting-Started-with-Gradle.md

   |    |--build.gradle
 ```

-You need to modify the `settings.gradle` file to specify that what proejcts are available.
+You need to modify the `settings.gradle` file to specify that what projects are available.
 Note that this new directory prefixed with a ":" operator:

 Next, go to your `app/build.gradle` and make sure to specify the `compile project(':material-intro:')` is included: